fleeting/WP-simpleWeather/README.md

-# WP-simpleWeather
+# simpleWeather for WordPress
-WordPress plugin for configuring and displaying weather data using simpleWeather.js.
+WordPress plugin for configuring and displaying weather data using [simpleWeather.js](http://simpleweatherjs.com).